norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 There are dozens of "I re-implemented LangChain in 40 lines of code" posts on Reddit and Medium; I would love to dismiss them all as clickbait, but in truth our prompt templating engine is a couple hundred lines of readable code, and most of our composable "links" that make up our chains are less than 30 lines.
 The LangChain codebase is understandably rushed (2023 was the AI land grab, and a lot of hard choices are made when speed is so critical).
 But there is a specific pattern, one quite common with inexperienced Software Engineers under pressure, that doesn't just pepper the code base - it is the primary flavor.
 That flavor is _onion wrapper_ architecture.
 It goes something like this:
 1. I get a thing working for an extremely specific use case
 2. I need some of the functionality from that thing, or all of it in a different context, but it has been a minute and I don't really understand how the first thing works.
-So I impr
+So I import the first thing, wrap it in another thing in my new module, then expose that thing
+3. I need parts from the second thing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDM4MTM4MzMsLTkzODQ4MDI4NywtMT
+eyJoaXN0b3J5IjpbLTEyNzIzMjI4MTYsLTkzODQ4MDI4NywtMT
 U1NzU4MjI3LDEyMTM0MzY2MzgsMTM4MjM2MzM0XX0=
 -->